 King of Tokyo is an exciting board and card game that uses everything from dice rolling to strategy to help players find a way of eliminating the other players and taking control of a capital city.

-If you want to win the game and become the key, then you’re going to need to either win 20 victory points or destroy Tokyo – those are some pretty big demands, we realise.
+If you want to win the game and become the King, then you’re going to need to either win 20 victory points or destroy Tokyo – those are some pretty big demands, we realize.
+But it’s a fun game to play with groups that doesn’t take too long.

 The game is designed for about 2-6 players, and each bout lasts around 30 minutes on average.